tablets‐for‐musicians.com

 Apple iPad

-If you’re looking for the best solution from Apple, go for a 12.9″ iPad Pro.
+If you’re looking for the best solution from Apple, go for the 13″ iPad Pro.
 With either the forScore (one-off payment) or Newzik (subscription) app for reading sheet music, it’s the favorite solution of most professional musicians.

 Android tablet